StacyKioko/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12-More directories:mkdir -m 751 my_dir: The script creates a directory called my_dir with permissions 751 in the working directory

 Task 13-Change group:chgrp school hello: The script changes the group owner to school for the file hello

+Task 14-Owner and group:chown vincent:staff *: The script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.